young-sudo/mo-flow/README.md

 ### Results

-Let's have a look at the model output and analyse what is captured in the latent factors.
-For this, we are using the `mofax` package to load our trained model and then plot the amount of variance that each factor explains across the data modalities.
+In order to look at the model output and analyze what is captured in the latent factors, we are using the `mofax` package to load our trained model and then plot the amount of variance that each factor explains across the data modalities.

 <p align="center" style="margin-top: 10px; margin-bottom: 10px;">
     <img src="https://raw.githubusercontent.com/young-sudo/mo-flow/main/img/f1_weights.png" alt="f1_weights" width=700>